World > Africa > Eastern Africa > Madagascar

 If you decide to travel to Madagascar:

-Mid-Sized Urban Areas – Level 3: Reconsider Travel
+Select Areas – Level 3: Reconsider Travel

 Violent crime, such as armed carjacking, banditry, mugging, home invasion, and kidnapping can occur at any time.
 Local police often lack the resources and training to respond effectively to serious criminal incidents in these areas:

-• The area in and around the city of Tsaratanana in the Betsiboka Region;
+• The area in and around the city of Tsaratanana in the Betsiboka Region.

 • The area in and around the city of Betroka in the Anosy Region.

-Visit our website for Travel to High-Risk Areas.
+Visit our website for Travel to High-Risk.

 View More